rahil627/my-programming-stuff/langs/programming-languages.md

     - this article tells of a single example of many where Discord replaced Rust because they were hitting the limit of Go's garbage collector, and to their surprise, beyond that problem, it outperformed go in every way anyway
   - explicit about memory references (&), otherwise the same!
   - terrible class::function syntax
-  - Mozilla, and as always, open-source
+  - Mozilla, and as always, open-source (making it wayyy better than Swift)

 TODO: merge with above